 - 6 tablespoons water or zucchini juice

-- 1 medium onion chopped as small as you can
+- 1 medium onion finely chopped

 - 3 garlic cloves

-- 1/4 whole wheat flour
+- 1/4 cup whole wheat flour

-- 1 corn starch
+- 1 tablespoon corn starch

-- 2 cooked quinoa
+- 2 cups cooked quinoa

-Preheat oven to 350ºF
+- Preheat oven to 350ºF

-In a small bowl put the two tablespoons of ground flaxseed and the six tablespoons of water or zucchini juice and set aside.
+- In a small bowl put the two tablespoons of ground flaxseed and the six tablespoons of water or zucchini juice and set aside.

-To prepare the pesto mayo just mix the pesto with the mayo, add a bit of water if is to thick.
+- To prepare the pesto mayo just mix the pesto with the mayo, add a bit of water if is to thick.